chrootlogin/ffprocess/README.md

 A small docker container including ffmpeg to batch convert your media library to a defined h264/aac profile.

+## Features

+ * Made for Docker.
+ * Converts files only if needed.
+ * You can set a maximum framerate and resolution.

 ## Dependencies when used standalone

  * FFMpeg with libfdk_aac, libx264 and any codec that you have in your library

 ## Usage